gpuweb/WSL/Spec/source/index.rst

 drawing triangles, the provoking vertex is also the initial vertex.
 Strips and fans are not supported by WHLSL.

+When not in the context of arguments or return values of entry points, semantics are ignored.

 Grammar
 =======